Jellyfish-Insights/aurelia/run_on_docker.md

    of the files included on Andromeda repository to be compiled.
 To know more about how git submodule see this [link](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

-3. Now, the next step is to edit the docker-compose.yml files.

-### Editing the andromeda/docker-compose.yml
+#### Editing the andromeda/docker-compose.yml

-By default the Andromeda container will search for a folder called `andromeda` on the directory where the docker-compose.yml is located.
+By default the Andromeda container will search for a folder called `andromeda` with the credentials and the `appsettings.json`on the directory where the docker-compose.yml is located.
 We don't recommend to put the folder with the credentials inside the git repository folder.

-You can change `andromeda` path by editing the `docker-compose.yml` file.
+You can change path of the folder with the configuration files by editing the `docker-compose.yml` file.
 The following steps show how to edit this file using the terminal and the vim text editor.

 1. Inside the aurelia directory navigate to the andromeda folder.